MerrickMath/MerrickMath.github.io-PokemonChallenge/index.md

 Vince Catchem is a **famous** Pokemon trainer.
 Recently he has become very curious with the nature of Pokemon and has hired you, a young budding statistician, to conduct do a research project.

 Vince has collected data on all 802 types of Pokemon, and has inputted his data into the <a href="https://merrickmath.github.io/MerrickMath.github.io-PokemonChallenge/challenge.csv"> challenge.csv </a> file (right click to download to home desktop).
-The dataset contains 802 obervations and  variables, Vince has also noted that there is a more regourously detailed dataset that can be found <a href="https://www.kaggle.com/rounakbanik/pokemon"> here </a>:
+Vince has also noted that there is a more detailed dataset that can be found <a href="https://www.kaggle.com/rounakbanik/pokemon"> here </a>.
+The dataset contains 802 obervations and 12 variables:
 * **Name:** Name of Pokemon
 * **Type:** Type of Pokemon
 * **Height:** Height of pokemon in **meters**